LRGASP/lrgasp-challenge-3-evaluation/README.md

 The evaluation of submitted transcript models will be done using [SQANTI3](https://github.com/ConesaLab/SQANTI3) descriptors and number of LRGASP-agreed evaluation metrics.
 The general procedure to assess these evaluation metrics on your data is to run **sqanti3_lrgasp.challenge3.py**, an adapted version of the original code that will generate automatically an HTML report with the results of the evaluation for challenge 3.
 Please, download/clone the entire [sqanti3_evaluation](https://github.com/LRGASP/lrgasp-challenge-3-evaluation.git) directory, including the **utilities** subfolder.

-Challenge 3 of LRGASP was thought to evaluate the performance of different pipelines to recontruct a transcriptome without using previous annotation nor a reference genome (except for the *long and genome* and *kitchen sink* categories, for which it is allowed to use a genome).
+Challenge 3 of LRGASP was thought to evaluate the performance of different pipelines to recontruct a transcriptome without using previous annotation nor a reference genome (except for the *long and genome* and *free-style* categories, for which it is allowed to use a genome).
 However, for its evaluation, we will use a *de novo* ONT-based genome available [here](https://www.synapse.org/#!Synapse:syn25683366) to obtain information about the submitted transcriptomes.

 ## Setting up the environment